Supporting church planters as missionaries.

 When they share of baptisms, through newsletters, and phone calls or emails we celebrate alongside them.
 If they struggle we pray with them.
 If spiritual attack comes we stand with them And pray for them and with them!
 When we take up an offering we remind our church of their existence and transparently thank them for their support because without their support we could not support these church plants.

-We don’t have to have our name on their building to see the gospel moving forward in their communities.
+We don’t have to have our name on their buildings to see the gospel moving forward in their communities.

-But we can pray with them, morally support them, and give.
+But we can pray with them, morally support them, and give toward them.

 We can even bring people from our church to come help them with launch events within their communities.
 We hope to partner with a church a year.
 Go through a 5 years cycle and then as churches continue to thrive past year five, we pick up another church.